TheShadowEevee/BDSX-Discord-Chatter-Plugin/README.md

 | EnableJoinLeaveMessages       | Boolean (True/False)          | No                            | OP                            |
 | EnableServerStartStopMessages | Boolean (True/False)          | No                            | OP                            |

-If you are setting the channel ID, prefix it with "chanID_" For example, to set the channel ID the bot works in, run `dc config chanID chanID_846147660843188235` in the console.
+If you are setting the channel ID, surround the id in quotes or prefix it with "chanID_" For example, to set the channel ID the bot works in, run `dc config chanID chanID_846147660843188235` in the console.

 To get a Discord Channel ID see [this Discord Help Article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)